 4.25 PHOTOGRAPHS OF SITE/LOCATION MAP

 Provide current photographs of the site and surrounding area.
-Provide a location map showing the location of the proposed area.
+Provide a location map showing the location of the proposed area and other areas used for the project staging.

 4.26 EVIDENCE OF COMPLIANCE WITH ZONING